ragulpr/ragulpr.github.io/blog/_posts/2016-11-22-WTTE-RNN-Hackless-churn-modeling.md

 ![cmapss beta](/assets/it_61786_beta.png)
 It tells us how confident the predictions where.
 It seems like the confidence was the highest (red) at what looks like the onset of degradating health.

-Here the xlab means survival-time for each aircraft engines but for a customer database it would show prediction at a given date.
+Here the xlab *time* means survival time but for a customer database it would a timeline of cohorts.
 This could give you a realtime prediction of current churn (by threshold in the right tail say) and DAU (thresholding in the left tail).
 By taking mean over the prediction you would get a predicted *rate* for all your customers.

 # Summary

-There's a big *check* on all these points

-So in the end, don't look for *the* churn definition (you won't find it)

-In summary, the WTTE-RNN can
+Too summarise, the WTTE-RNN can:

 * Handle discrete or continuous time
 * Train on censored data
+* use temporal features/time varying covariates
 * Learn long-term temporal patterns
-* use temporal features/time varying covariates

-Artificial Neural Networks feels less hacky than many other models as you can spend less time engineering features.
-Recurrent neural networks for time series prediction are less hacky than non-temporal alternatives because you don't have to hand-engineer features using windowfunctions such as 'mean number of purchases last x days'.

-The WTTE-RNN is less hacky than the sliding box model as you don't need to set some arbitrary window size before training your model.
+And it's less hacky than the sliding box model as you don't need to set some arbitrary window size before training your model.
 The whole modeling cycle just gets smoother.
 You can use all your available data and you get output that's interpretable.

+There are assumptions, but they are explicit - no hidden or dirty tricks:

 * Assumptions about the time to event being Weibull given features
 * Assumptions about uninformative censoring

+I'm currently working on cleaning up some research-grade dirty code and add it on github.
+PM me if you can't wait.

 ps.
-I'm sure alot of people have built this model previously but I haven't been able to find any papers on it.
-If you have and want to discuss it please get in touch!
+I'm sure alot of people have built this model or variants of it previously but I haven't been able to find any papers on it.
+If you have and want to discuss it/be cited please get in touch!